logancyang/obsidian-copilot/README.md

 ## 🎬 Demos

-#### 🎉 NEW in v2.4.8: Local Copilot Chat with LM Studio and Ollama!
-No internet required! 🎉🎉🎉

 <!-- <a href="https://www.youtube.com/watch?v=3yPVDI8wZcI" target="_blank"><img src="./images/thumbnail-local-copilot-lm-studio.png" width="700" /></a> -->

-LM Studio and Ollama are the 2 best choices for running local models on your own machine.
-Please check out the super simple setup guide [here](local_copilot.md).
-Don't forget to flex your creativity in custom prompts using local models!

 #### 🤗 New to Copilot?
 Quick Guide for Beginners: